Joven Mann

-Joven Mann (born September 28, 2004) is a Canadian soccer player.
+Joven Mann (born September 28, 2004) is a Canadian soccer player who plays for Burnaby FC in the British Columbia Premier League.

 Early life

 Mann played youth soccer with Surrey United SC, before joining the Vancouver Whitecaps FC Academy in 2021.

 University career

 In 2024, Mann began attending the University of British Columbia, where he played for the men's soccer team.
 On September 14, 2024, he scored his first goal in a victory over the Alberta Golden Bears.
 He helped UBC win the 2024 U Sports Men's Soccer Championship, being named Tournament MVP and named to the All-Tournament team, also earning Canada West Player of the Week honours.
 In addition, he was named to the Canada West All-Rookie Team.

 Club career

 In 2022, Mann began playing with the Whitecaps FC Academy in League1 British Columbia.
 He also was called up to the Whitecaps FC 2 team in MLS Next Pro for some matches, but did not make any appearances.

 In 2024, he played with Burnaby FC in League1 British Columbia.

 At the 2025 CPL-U Sports Draft, Mann was selected in the second round (11th overall) by HFX Wanderers FC.
 In March 2025, he signed a U Sports contract with the club, allowing him to maintain his university eligibility.
 He made his debut for the club on May 7 in a 2025 Canadian Championship match against Forge FC.
 In August 2025, he departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.